Program: M.S., Chemistry

 A. For Admission to the Program

 - In addition to general University requirements for admission, a bachelor’s degree with a 3.0 or higher overall GPA and a Chemistry major or other area with appropriate science content is recommended.
-Applicants with an overall GPA between 2.75 and 3.0 may be admitted if their GPA in the last 60 units is at or above 3.0.
+Applicants with an overall GPA between 2.75 and 3.0 must additionally submit GRE scores (from the general test).

-- Foreign students must submit a minimum TOEFL score of 550 (paper-based test) or 213 (computer-based test) to demonstrate their proficiency in the English language.
+- Foreign students must submit a minimum TOEFL score of 550 (paper-based test) or 79 (internet-based test) to demonstrate their proficiency in the English language.